 Figure 2.11: My Closet and Add Item mockups.

-In order to use the app, user needs to import photos of their clothes from his/her phone’s built-in camera and enters additional information about the items.
+In order to use the app, users need to import photos of their clothes from their phones’ built-in camera and enter additional information about the items.
 Each item will be categorized as either top or bottom, together with its corresponding styles, materials, color.

-After the item is saved in the closet, user can also edit or delete the item from the closet.
-Once the closet is fully populated with all the items, my closet should look like the mockup in Figure 2.11.
+After the item is saved in the closet, users can also edit or delete the item from the closet.
+Once the closet is fully populated with all the items, “My Closet” screen should look like the mockup in Figure 2.11.

 2.4.4 Outfit of the Day and Laundry bag